jliang24/email_sender/README.md

 Summary:
-Create new surveys and send them over recipients!
+Create new surveys and send them over to recipients!

 View site on: https://salty-falls-10619.herokuapp.com/